Summited while hiking the beatout hike.

 This was the third peak in the Hematoma Quad series with Asher and Grizz.
 The ridge down to the saddle before Lone Peak is a little confusing and I was glad to have Grizz leading the way through the complex network of granite.

 Counting time spent route finding and bushwhacking I reached the summit in 5 hours.
 Wild flowers still plentiful.
 Came down the northeast side of the ridge from the summit and found it exhilarating.
 One could take that route up from the end of the canyon instead of hiking all the way to the saddle.
 Took 3+45 down and only found the actual trail 2 hours into the descent.
 Strangely enough, I didn't even see the Upper Reservoir going up or coming down!
 July 25, 2008.
 Smarter now; I take people with me who know the trail.
 Brent, Dave & I bagged Upper Bells along with Lone Peak, the summit ascent for Lone Peak beginning up a chute 1/2 mile southwest of the Upper Bells reservoir.
 Exciting little diversion, I must say.
 12-3-09 With Christine & ZeeJay from the Alpine (Hamongogs) side.
-Very little snow but great trip. #4 Can't remember exactly how that one worked out, but it did. :) #5 10-16-10 W/ Dave from Lone Peak. #6 Dec.
+Very little snow but great trip. #4 12-05-09 W/ Yadahzoe.
+Very fast up & down. #5 10-16-10 W/ Dave from Lone Peak. #6 Dec.
 2011 from Alpine TH.
 Sketchy snow. #6 9-24-13 Solo from Alpine & the Hamongogs.
-Very windy on top, fall colors emerging above 7,000'.
+Very windy on top, fall colors emerging above 7,000'. #7 03-23-19 WMC hike.
+Original goal was So.
+Thunder but heavy snow and low viz caused us to change our destination.
+Four out of ten made it to the top in 7+31.

 Bagged this peak on my way from S Thunder to Lone Pk.
 I'd been wanting to do this peak for a while, and the class 3 climbing made my climbing it very worthwhile - the class 3 scrambling has got to be some of the best in the Wasatch!